Freetz/freetz/make/README.md

     The Quagga Software Routing Suite A routing software package that provides TCP/IP based routing services with routing protocols support such as RIPv1, RIPv2, RIPng, OSPFv2, OSPFv3, BGP-4, and BGP-4+.
 This package does not provide any configuration help yet, though you can edit the configuration file(s) via the web interface.
 You can find the documentation at http://www.quagga.net/.
 YOU SHOULD NOT SELECT THIS PACKAGE (I.E. YOU DO NOT NEED IT) IF YOU DON'T KNOW HOW TO CONFIGURE THE ROUTING DAEMONS!
 (However: a guided/safe config interface is on the todo list ;-)

   * **[radvd 1.9.3](../docs/make/radvd.md)<a id='radvd'></a>**<br>
+    The "router advertisement daemon" (radvd) is used for host autoconfiguration in ipv6 networks.
      - [Request a subnet from SixXS](../docs/make/radvd.md#request-a-subnet-from-sixxs)
      - [Creating a Feetz Image with Radvd](../docs/make/radvd.md#creating-a-feetz-image-with-radvd)
      - [Setup in Freetz web-interface](../docs/make/radvd.md#setup-in-freetz-web-interface)